leecrowe/leecrowe/README.md

 # Hi 👋, I'm Lee Rowe

 ## A passionate Data Scientist from Michigan

-🌱 I’m currently learning Data/Computer Science and Machine Learning
+🌱 I’m currently studying Data/Computer Science and Machine Learning

 👨‍💻 All of my projects are available at this [link](https://github.com/leecrowe)